sennerholm/craft-kubernetes-workshop/labs/creating-and-managing-deployments.md

 ## Exercise: Interact with the Frontend Service

 ### Hints
-Copy  ingress/ingress-template.yaml to ingress/frontend.yaml and change the '<yournamespace>' to your namespace
+Copy 'ingress/ingress-template.yaml' to 'ingress/frontend.yaml' and change the '&lt;yournamespace&gt;' to your namespace

 ```
 kubectl create -f ingress/frontend.yaml